corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 Requires Stellaris version 3.2.2 "Herbert" and disables achievements.

 Check each of the contained mods for an explicit list of incompatibility notes.
-Generally, this mod is incompatible with other mods that change worker jobs or built-in special event jobs, districts, the Full Military Service species right, or (most) society technologies.
+Generally, this mod is incompatible with other mods that change worker jobs or built-in special event jobs, districts, or the Full Military Service species right.

 ## Recommended Companion Mods